cortexlabs/cortex/docs/workloads/realtime/configuration.md

     batch_interval: <duration>  # the maximum amount of time to spend waiting for additional requests before running inference on the batch of requests
   processes_per_replica: <int>  # the number of parallel serving processes to run on each replica (default: 1)
   threads_per_process: <int>  # the number of threads per process (default: 1)
-  config: <string: value>  # arbitrary dictionary passed to the constructor of the Predictor (optional)
+  config: <string: value>  # arbitrary dictionary passed to the constructor of the Handler class (optional)
   python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
-  image: <string>  # docker image to use for the Predictor (default: quay.io/cortexlabs/tensorflow-handler:master)
+  image: <string>  # docker image to use for the handler (default: quay.io/cortexlabs/tensorflow-handler:master)
   tensorflow_serving_image: <string>  # docker image to use for the TensorFlow Serving container (default: quay.io/cortexlabs/tensorflow-serving-cpu:master, quay.io/cortexlabs/tensorflow-serving-gpu:master, or quay.io/cortexlabs/tensorflow-serving-inf:master based on compute)
   env: <string: string>  # dictionary of environment variables
   log_level: <string>  # log level that can be "debug", "info", "warning" or "error" (default: "info")